 In St Mary’s Sixth Form, we cover the following topics:

-- Geographical Debates: Hazardous Earth – how plate tectonics cause volcanic and seismic events and the impact they in societies with different levels of economic development
+- Geographical Debates: Hazardous Earth – how plate tectonics cause volcanic and seismic events and the impact they have in societies with different levels of economic development.

 - Independent investigation – exploring appropriate techniques to collect, analyse and present original fieldwork data, to produce a 4000 word report on a topic of your choice.
 This is supported by a four-day field trip.